 During fiscal 2007, EWILP, a limited partnership, was formed to hold the Company's intellectual property and to license certain intellectual property back to the Company by way of a license agreement.
 As EWILP was consolidated shortly after the transfer of intellectual property from the Company to EWILP the measurement of the intellectual property was at book value.
 The Company and EWILP also entered into a management services agreement where the Company was contracted to manage the remaining affairs of EWILP, including the intellectual property not licensed back to the Company through the license agreement.
 Amounts due from EWILP for management fees, interest and principal on notes are recorded on a cash basis as the Company does not have reasonable assurance as to the collectability.
 EWI has the right, but not the obligation, to re acquire all assigned rights to the patents, proprietary software and system design portfolio through the purchase of all outstanding LP Units.
-This option can be exercised from January 10, 2010 through to December 1, 2014 by issuing up to \$6,600,000 in EWI stock at its then fair market value, based on the 10 day average trading price, a) Impairment exists when the carrying value of an asset or CGU exceeds its recoverable amount, which is the higher of its fair value less costs to sell and its value in use.
-These calculations are based on available data, other observable inputs and projections of cash flows, all of which are subject to estimates and assumptions.
-Recoverable amounts are also sensitive to assumptions about the future usefulness of in-process development and the related marketing rights.
-At the year end, management concluded that none of the Company's non-financial assets were impaired.
+This option can be exercised from January 10, 2010 through to November 1, 2017 by issuing \$7,000,000 in EWI stock at its then fair market value, based on the 10 day average trading price, to be not less than \$0.50 per share.
+Because the Company has the power to govern the financial and operating policies of EWILP by way of the management services agreement and because, in substance, the activities of EWILP are being conducted on behalf of the Company such that the Company primarily benefits from EWILP's operations, management concluded that the Company controls this entity and therefore has consolidated the entity in these consolidated financial statements.